Automated Bagging Machines and Equipment

 3. Automate Bag Placing

 By automating the placing of bags onto the bag fill spouts, you can remove an additional operator from the packaging line.
-A robot picks up an empty bag and "spouts" it automatically.
-Once the bag has reached a set target fill weight, it automatically tips and falls onto a bag conveyor below.
+A robotic bag hanger picks up an empty bag and "spouts" it automatically.
+Once the bag has reached a set target fill weight, it automatically falls or tips onto a bag conveyor below.

 Watch a Video: